belle2/basf2/online_book/basf2/skim.rst

 of skimmed data samples available for a given campaign.

-1. To get the list of samples of interest, first go to the `dataset searcher <https://dirac.cc.kek.jp:8443/DIRAC/>`_ .
+To get the list of samples of interest, first go to the `dataset searcher <https://dirac.cc.kek.jp:8443/DIRAC/>`_ .
-Click on  Menu->BelleDIRACApps→Dataset Searcher and search for the samples you want (e.g. Campaigns: SkimP11x1).
-At the bottom of the page, there is a button “Download .txt file” you can use to get a list of all datablocks, for example: ``lfn.list.txt`` As mentioned, the dataset searcher only list one directory for a given production.
+Click on Menu→BelleDIRACApps→Dataset Searcher and search for the samples you want (e.g. Campaigns: SkimP11x1).
+At the bottom of the page, there is a button ``Download .txt file`` you can use to get a list of all datablocks, for example: ``lfn.list.txt`` As mentioned, the dataset searcher only list one directory for a given production.

 To access the full list of directories, you can use the following script: